IBM/powerai/conda-recipes/README.md

 Community PRs are welcome.

 ### Package Requests
-To request a package to be built, open an issue with the following formatting.
+To request a package recipe to be created and be built, open an issue with the following formatting.

  - Name of package:
  - URL of package source code:
  - License of package:
+ - List of package dependencies:
  - Short description of package and use case(s):

 Folks who would also like to see this pacakge in the supplementary channel, please thumbs-up so the developers can know which requests to prioritize.

-And if you'd like to contribute the pacakge (thank you!), see the instructions below.
+And if you'd like to contribute the package recipe (thank you!), see the instructions below.

 ### How to add a recipe to the repo